Veggie Pot Pie Cupcakes

 - 1 can Great Northern beans, rinsed and drained

-- Whisk together the flour, salt and baking powder in a large bowl until mixed thoroughly.
+- Whisk together the flour, salt, xanthan gum, and baking powder in a large bowl until mixed thoroughly.
 Add shortening and stir until it is mixed into flour.
 You might need to get those fingers dirty and mix with your hands.
 Add the ice water in ⅓ c. at a time.
-You want it to just combine into the dough in order to make it stick together.
+You want just enough to get the dough to stick together but not too much to make it wet.

-- Take the vegetable broth (bay leaf discarded) and add into the onions mix; along with the remainder of the ingredients (carrots, peas and beans).
-Bring to a boil and then simmer on low heat for 10 minutes.
+- Add the carrots, peas and beans and bring to a boil and then simmer on low heat for 10 minutes.

 - Preheat the oven to 375 degrees.